 His logic was not wrong.
 A climber without supplemental oxygen should not be at high altitudes for longer than necessary.
 And he would have been better equipped to help in the event of a disaster.
 But that wasn’t the real issue here.

 There are a few books out there that recount the events of May 10, 1996, with honest writing and descriptive, respectful text.
-Those authors who made the inner evaluation of whether or not they should write their accounts, and proceeded in the name of honesty and bearing their soul, did so in a way that can only classify the retelling as ART, especially Beck Weather’s Left for Dead.
+Those authors who made the inner evaluation of whether or not they should write their accounts, and proceeded in the name of honesty and bearing their soul, did so in a way that can only classify the retelling as ART.
+This is especially true for Beck Weather’s Left for Dead.